Quick answer

 Discussing stories together helps children remember new words.

-How to improve pronunciation for kids
+How can I improve pronunciation for kids?

 Encourage listening